sindresorhus/skin-tone/readme.md

 skinTone('👍', 'white');
 //=> '👍🏻'

-// can also remove skin tone
+// Can also remove skin tone.
 skinTone('👍🏾', 'none');
 //=> '👍'

-// just passes it through when not supported skinTone('🦄', 'darkBrown');
+// Just passes it through when not supported. skinTone('🦄', 'darkBrown');
 //=> '🦄'
 ```

 ## API

-### skinTone(emoji, tone)
+### skinTone(emoji, type)

 #### emoji